trec-dd/trec-dd-simulation-harness/README.md

-This repository also provides a baseline system that randomizes subtopic ordering (see "Example TREC DD Systems"):
+This repository also provides a baseline system that randomizes subtopic ordering (see "Example TREC DD Systems").
+In particular this baseline system shows how to hook an a system up to the jig in python.
+Hooking a system up to the jig via the command line is further documented below.

     trec_dd_random_system truth_data.csv run_file_out.txt &> log.txt &